alexnjh/apan50-kube-demo/README.md

     ```

-5. HPA will automatically scale the pods when the current pods experience heavy load let's generate some artificial cpu load on the pods and see the HPA in action.
+5. HPA will automatically scale the pods when the current pods experience heavy load let's generate some artificial CPU load on the pods and see the HPA in action.

-    1. To increase the load open the sample website and click on benchmark on the top right hand corner
+    1. To increase the load open the sample website and click on the benchmark on the top right-hand corner

     ![image3](https://github.com/alexnjh/apan50-kube-demo/blob/master/images/image1.jpg "Book information webpage")

-    2. Click on submit, this will increase the cpu load to around 100% for 1 minute
+    2. Click on submit, this will increase the CPU load to around 100% for 1 minute

-    3. After around 40 second the HPA will create a few more pods to spread out the load as shown below
+    3. After around 40 seconds the HPA will create a few more pods to spread out the load as shown below

     ```
     Before: